Evidence-Based Advice on Aging Well

 ― Andy Rooney

-Chances are, you’ve seen all kinds of advice on aging well.
-There are the classics that we all know: eat healthy, exercise, get good sleep, and so on.
-And these are certainly helpful, but sometimes it’s a more out-of-the-box idea that resonates and motivates us to make those lifestyle changes that are so hard to do.
+Chances are that you’ve seen all kinds of advice on aging well.
+There are the classics that we all know: Eat healthy, exercise, get good sleep, and so on.
+These tips are true and helpful, but sometimes it takes a more unconventional idea to resonate and motivate us to commit to those lifestyle changes that are so hard to do.

-Our audiologists and team members asked some of our patients for their advice on the secrets to aging gracefully.
-Here are a few responses, plus evidence-based recommendations on how to put them into practice for yourself.
+Associated Audiologists asked some of their patients for advice and secrets to graceful aging, plus some of our evidence-based recommendations on how to put them into practice:

-Be your own boss.
-One patient said she keeps a sticky note on her bathroom mirror that says, “Don’t let an old woman take over your body!”
-She believes that it’s your mindset that keeps you young — and experts agree.
+One Associated Audiologists patient mentioned keeping a sticky note on their bathroom mirror reading: “Don’t let an old woman take over your body”, believing it’s your mindset that keeps you young—and experts agree.

 “There’s a connection between mindsets and health behaviors,” said Eric Kim, one of the Harvard researchers.
 “One leads to the other.”2